kobotoolbox/docs/source/kobotoolbox_monday_integration.md

 No; only one KoboToolbox integration recipe can be established per board.
 Having more than one recipe will lead to a server error.

+**Why can’t I change an existing recipe created on monday.com by my colleague?**

+Only the person who installed the recipe can edit it, all other board members can just open it in read-only mode.